ajay-bhargava/ajay-bhargava.github.io/_news/announcement_3.md

 inline: true
 ---

-Built a novel YOLOv5 Sagemaker Pipeline.
+Built a novel real-time slip and fall detection model that was light-years ahead of the field 💃